 - Notice the event.
 Pay attention to your surroundings. - Interpret the event as a problem.
 Recognize that someone is being taken advantage of, vulnerable, or in danger.
 When in doubt, trust your gut, and intervene at the earliest possible point. - Take personal responsibility to intervene.
 If you don't intervene, it is unlikely that anyone else will. - Decide how you are going to intervene.
-Try
+Try not to put yourself at risk or make the situation worse. - Decide to intervene.
+Take action and intervene to help prevent or respond to problematic situations at the earliest possible point.
+If you are not able to fully intervene in a situation, consider responding by asking the person if they need help or assistance, contacting the police, or seeking out others for assistance.

-Types of Intervention:
+Types of intervention